 Category C staff

 Category C staff are defined as individuals employed by an organisation other than an HEI, whose contract or job role (as documented by their employer) includes the undertaking of research, and whose research is primarily focused in the submitting unit on the census date (31 October 2013).

-Each submission to a single UoA will consist of five forms covering staff data, research outputs, impact, environment data and an environment narrative.
+Each submission to a single UoA consisted of five forms covering staff data, research outputs, impact, environment data and an environment narrative.

 The research income data is data that is submitted annually by the University to HESA (Higher Education Statistics Agency).
-HEFCE will send this data back to us in order to verify it and allocate it to UOAs.
+HEFCE sends this data back to us in order to verify it and allocate it to UOAs.

 Research degrees awarded are returned to HESA by the HEI that registered the students.
 This HEI should include the research degrees awarded in their REF submission.